MXD-K1/Ping-Pong-Game/README.md

 3. To get out use k.
 The reason is that it is far form the first player movement keys.

 ## Problems
-1. The colors system is somehow complex.
-2. the box color in the settings is yellow , so when changing an item color to yellow they become one.
+1. the box color in the settings is yellow , so when changing an item color to yellow they become one.
    To understand what I mean see the [image](images/matching color problem.png)
-3. Calling `level.reinit()` continuously without the need to do so.
-4. The ball move weirdly sometimes when meeting the paddle or the two horizontal edges.
+2. The ball move weirdly sometimes when meeting the paddle or the two horizontal edges.

 ## Contributing
 Contributions to this project are welcome and encouraged!